TypstDocumentation

 Relative length65%

-The difference between content and string is that content can contain markup, including function calls, while a string really is just a sequence of characters.
-You can use operators like + for summation and == for equality on these types like you would in a conventional programming language instead of using \addtocounter or \ifnum.
-You can even define variables and do computations with them.
+The difference between content and string is that content can contain markup, including function calls, while a string really is just a plain sequence of characters.

 Commands to affect the remaining document

-In LaTeX, some commands like \textbf{bold text} are passed their argument in curly braces and only affect that argument whereas other commands like \bfseries bold text act as switches and change the appearance of all following content in the document or the current scope (denoted by a set of curly braces).
+In LaTeX, some commands like \textbf{bold text} receive an argument in curly braces and only affect that argument.
+Other commands such as \bfseries bold text act as switches (LaTeX calls this a declaration), altering the appearance of all subsequent content within the document or current scope.

 I am starting out with small text.